 Even as a free solution, you’ll get all the features you need with Plugin Load Filter.
 Just keep in mind that support may be limited.

 Every extra plugin you use can slow down your WordPress site.
 However, managing your WordPress plugins carefully can help your site run faster, without sacrificing functionality.
 You can do that by ensuring that plugins only load when they are needed, using the free Plugin Organizer.

 Here at WP Engine, we offer the best resources for developers and can help you create an incredible digital experience for your customers.
-Plus, WP Engine’s fast WordPress hosting solution is specifically optimized for WordPress, to enable faster loading times.
-You can also use our Speed Test tool for insights and suggestions about how to make your site even faster!
+Plus, WP Engine’s fully managed hosting platform is specifically optimized for WordPress, enabling faster loading times.
+You can also use our free WordPress Website Tester for insights and suggestions about how to make your site even faster!